eesyuen09/tp/docs/DeveloperGuide.md

 ---

 **Alternative 2:**
-Allow tutors to mark **future months** as PAID if all previous months are already settled.
+Allow tutors to mark **future months** as PAID, provided that all previous months have already been settled.

 - **Pros:**
-    - Supports **prepaid tuition** or bulk advance payments.
+    - Supports **prepaid tuition scenarios**, where students pay several months in advance.
-    - Gives tutors flexibility for managing long-term payment plans.
+    - Convenient for tutors managing **long-term payment plans** or scheduling future billing cycles in advance.
+    - Reduces repetitive data entry when tutors want to record multiple future payments at once.

 - **Cons:**
+    - Increases the risk of **accidental marking of future months**, especially if tutors mistype the month or forget the current date.
-    - Requires additional validation logic to ensure future months are not accidentally marked as PAID.
+    - Requires additional **validation safeguards** (e.g., confirmation prompts or warning messages) to prevent unintentional future entries.
-    - Increases complexity in **FeeViewCommand** and fee history display logic (since “current month” vs. “future month” behavior diverges).
-    - May confuse users if future months appear as PAID before those periods actually occur.
+    - Adds complexity to the **FeeViewCommand** logic, since it must distinguish between completed months and prepaid future months when displaying fee history.

 #### **Aspect: Backdated Correction (Marking an earlier month as UNPAID)**